-Also the BCCM offers to AMF a complimentary ticket to its annual conference, during this reporting period BCCM did not hold an annual conference.
+Additionally, the BCCM offers to AMF a complimentary ticket to its annual conference.
+The value of the complimentary ticket is valued at \$2,065.

-Directors act in an honorary capacity and receive no compensation for their services.
+The Directors of AMF act in an honorary capacity and receive no compensation for their services.

-The Manager Brian Bennett supplies management/consulting services to AMF through his management company.
+The Manager Brian Bennett supplies management/consulting services to AMF through his management company and which amounts are disclosed as Key Management Personnel Compensation.

-Total Key Management Personnel compensation to 30 June 2022 was \$40,000 (2021: \$20,900).
+Total Key Management Personnel compensation to 30 June 2023 was \$40,000 (2022: \$40,000).